 - Improve your credit score.
 In most states, carriers are allowed to consider your credit history when pricing your home and auto coverage.
 Improving your credit score may earn you a lower premium at renewal.

 Learn more: Average cost of homeowners insurance

 Frequently asked questions

-Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: